-To explain how the Federal Reserve System (the Fed) works, I’ll first cover some history of banking in the US and why the Fed was initially created by Congress.
+To explain how the Federal Reserve System (the Fed) works, first, some history of how banking in the United States existed and why the Fed was initially created by Congress.
 Next, this article will cover the Federal Reserve Act and the expansion of duties and powers of the Fed over the past 100 years.
-In the final section, I’ll cover how the Fed is able to control our economy via the monetary policy and regulating the banking industry.
+The final section will cover how the Fed is able to control our economy via the monetary policy and regulating the banking industry.

 - 1 Banking History

 - 2 Maximizing Employment, Stabilize Prices, Control Interest Rates